MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 Keep in mind that these calculations assume you want SQL Server to be able to use all available memory, unless you modify them to account for other applications.
 Consider the specific memory requirements for your OS, other applications, the SQL Server thread stack, and other multipage allocators.
 A typical formula would be `((total system memory) – (memory for thread stack) – (OS memory requirements) – (memory for other applications) – (memory for multipage allocators))`, where the memory for thread stack = `((max worker threads) (stack size))`.
 The stack size is 512 KB for x86 systems, 2 MB for x64 systems, and 4 MB for IA64 systems, and you can find the value for max worker threads in the max_worker_count column of sys.dm_os_sys_info.

 These considerations also apply to the memory requirements for SQL Server to run in a virtual machine.
-Since SQL Server is designed to cache data in the buffer pool, and it will use as much memory as possible, it can be difficult to determine the ideal amount of RAM needed.
+Since SQL Server is designed to cache data in the buffer pool, and it uses as much memory as possible, it can be difficult to determine the ideal amount of RAM needed.
 When reducing the memory allocated to a SQL Server instance, you can reach a point where lower memory allotment gets traded for higher disk I/O access.

 To configure SQL Server memory in an environment that has been over-provisioned, start by monitoring the environment and the current performance metrics, including the SQL Server Buffer Manager **page life expectancy** and **page reads/sec** and the Physical Disk **disk reads/sec** values.
 If the environment has excess memory, **page life expectancy** will increase by a value of one each second without any decrease under the workload, due to caching; the SQL Server Buffer Manager **page reads/sec** value will be low after the cache ramps up; and the Physical Disk **disk reads/sec** will also remain low.